Zeroth-Order Fine-Tuning of LLMs in Random Subspaces: Conclusion

 \section{Conclusion}

 We have demonstrated that SubZero effectively fine-tunes large LLMs across various tasks and schemes with a memory cost comparable to that of inference.
 Extra experiments indicate that SubZero can optimize non-differentiable objectives.
-Our theory explains how SubZero reduces the variance of gradient estimates and accelerates convergence. \\
+Our theory explains how SubZero reduces the variance of gradient estimates and hence accelerates convergence.

-\textbf{Limitation.} In addition to the SGD optimizer, we have yet to explore combining SubZero with other first-order optimizers, such as Adam.
-While SubZero is also compatible with other memory-efficient techniques like parameter quantization~\citep{li2024memory}, we have not thoroughly investigated the practical effects of these combinations.
-We will leave these explorations for future work.
+\textbf{Limitation.} In addition to the representative first-order and primitive zero-order optimizers, we have yet to investigate the combinations of SubZero with other first-order and zero-order optimizers to evaluate the implications on convergence speed.
+While SubZero is compatible with memory-efficient techniques like parameter quantization~\citep{li2024memory}, we have not thoroughly explored the practical effects of these combinations.
+A theoretical analysis of the reshaping strategy is valuable but left for future work.